denevell/Natch-Android/README.md

 ### Stories (Numbers relate to classes names in the uiTests dir)

+0. I should be able to login and change the auth key for the calls.
 1. I should see some threads along with content of first post in the app
 3. I should be able to add a new thread and first post in thread
 4. I should refresh the (plus loading) threads after an add